barbatus/angular2-meteor-universal/README.md

 There are several points to be aware of for the proper usage of this library:

-- Installation of these two Atmosphere packages is a prerequisite:
+- Installation of `kadira:flow-router-ssr` is a prerequisite;
-  `barbatus:angular2-runtime` and `kadira:flow-router-ssr`;

-- Angular2-Universal-Meteor works in this way: at first, a component is rendered on the server and then delivered to the client; at that moment Angular 2's bootstrapping kicks in against a hidden copy of the rendered DOM element; once Angular 2 is done with the rendering, this "live" (i.e., ready for the user iteraction) component becomes visible.
+- Angular2-Universal-Meteor works in this way: at first, a component is rendered on the server and then delivered to the client; at that moment Angular 2's bootstrapping kicks in against a hidden copy of the server pre-rendered DOM element; once Angular 2 is done with the client rendering, this "live" (i.e., ready for user iteractions) component becomes visible, while server pre-rendered element is removed;

-- Angular 2 components that you want to render both on the client and server sides should be placed in the 'imports' folder and imported from there;
+- Angular 2 components that you want to render both on the client and server sides should be placed in the 'imports' folder and imported from there (check out a demo app in `examples/app`);

 - Routing is based on the FlowRouter package.
 In order to add routers, create a `route.ts` file at the root level of your app and start adding URLs of the main Angular2 components you want to be pre-rendered on the server side.
   Use `Router.route` and `Router.group` to add routers and groups of the routes